Reincarnation and Resurrection: Interfaith Dialogue

 In these lines, Rūmī envisions the soul’s endless ascent, each death a progression, each rebirth a passage into greater light.
 Here, death signifies ego-death which leads to advancement, but there is also a spiritual death that leads to decline and rebirth into the lower dimensions of the soul.

-Is Reincarnation True?
+Is Reincarnation Real?

-Frithjof Schuon distinguishes between metaphysical truth and saving truth.
-Every religion contains these two levels of truth.
-Metaphysical truth is absolutely true, while saving truth is relatively true.
-An example of "saving truth" might be a mother warning her child that a dangerous wolf lurks in the forest.
-The wolf, in fact, does not exist — yet the forest is indeed perilous.
-Similarly, a parent may tell a child he will “turn into a fox” if he continues to lie.
-The statement is not ultimately true, but it fulfills its moral purpose.
-Every religion contains these two levels of truth and perhaps the most direct example is found in the Hindu–Buddhist distinction between ultimate truth (paramārthika-satya) and conventional truth (vyavahārika-satya).
-Hindus and Buddhists themselves acknowledge that reincarnation (transmigration) belongs to the category of conventional truths rather than ultimate truths.
-Conventional truth is a compassionate distortion of truth adapted to human ignorance.
+Every religion contains these two levels of truth, and perhaps the clearest confirmation is found in the Hindu–Buddhist distinction between ultimate truth (paramārthika-satya) and conventional truth (vyavahārika-satya).
+Most Hindus and Buddhists themselves acknowledge that reincarnation (transmigration) belongs to the category of conventional truths rather than ultimate truths.
+Conventional truth is a compassionate adaptation of reality to human understanding.
 It need not be literally factual to be spiritually true.
 It conveys reality through symbols and parables, using a language comprehensible to its audience — a language that protects the soul from harm and guides it toward awakening and salvation.
+This is what the Buddhists term Upaya, skilful means.

 Notes